Cunningham Car Company

-The Cunningham automobile (not connected with the Cunningham Steam Wagon or Briggs Cunningham's cars) was a pioneering American production automobile, one of the earliest vehicles in the advent of the automotive age.
-It was produced from 1896 to 1931 in Rochester, New York by James Cunningham, Son and Company.
+The Cunningham Car Company (not connected with the Cunningham Steam Wagon or Briggs Cunningham's cars) was a pioneering American production automobile manufacturer.
+Theirs was one of the earliest vehicles of the automotive age.
+Cunninghams were produced from 1896 to 1931 in Rochester, New York by James Cunningham, Son and Company who had been in the carriage manufacturing business since 1836.

 Early history

 Foreseeing the necessity to switch to the production of horseless carriages, Cunningham started automobile production in 1908 with gasoline engine cars that sold at approximately $3,500, a very high price at the time.
 Initially the company made only the chassis.
 They assembled each car to individual customer requirements, using components from other manufacturers.
 Engines came from Buffalo or Continental.
 Cunningham also sold electric cars based on their experimental vehicle from the 1890s.
 By 1910, the company was producing all its parts and selling its cars in the range of $4,500 to $5,000.

 The big four-cylinder cars

 From 1911 Cunningham offered complete automobiles that were illustrated in its first catalogue.
 They were hand-built and production was slow: one and a half cars per worker per year from a workforce of 450.
 Much of the wood- and metal-work was crafted by hand.